xalt/xalt/docs/source/040_install_and_test.rst

   setenv XALT_SCALAR_AND_SPSR_SAMPLING  yes

+Obviously, these modulefiles will need to be modified to match your site's location of XALT.

+  **Note**: If your site do NOT use Lmod, then make sure that XALT's ld is always found before the regular ld

 XALT does not require that your site use Lmod has your module system.
 However, it does require somehow that you make XALT's ld be found in the path before the real "ld".
 Lmod has a special feature that builds